 TDS should be deducted only if the employee falls under below conditions:

-- The employer-employee relationship must exist between deductor and deductee.
+- The employer-employee relationship must exist between the deductor and the deductee.

-- Payment is made by the employer to the employee.
+- The employer makes payment to the employee.

-- Payment is made to resident/ non-resident employee.
+- Payment is made to resident/ non-resident employees.

 - The income under the head salary is above the maximum amount not chargeable to tax. (i.e; total salary for a financial year is more than Rs.
 2,50,000)

 What is the average rate of income tax under section 192?

 The average rate of income tax is to be calculated on the basis of Income Tax Slab Rates in force for a particular financial year.